Bound by Corruption by BelovedStranger

 A blessing or a curse?

-Would she prefer to watch the ground hurdling closer or remain oblivious before she splattered in a broken heap?
-Either way, death awaited her.
+Time seemed to slow even as her thoughts accelerated.
+Would she have preferred to watch as the ground hurdled closer or remain as she was—oblivious—before splattering in a broken heap?
+Regardless, death awaited her.
 Any second.
-Each one more precious than the last, each stretching on to eternity, yet speeding by far too quickly.
-Watching death’s approach could have been worse, but this not knowing when it would claim her held Kagome in frightful suspense.
+Each moment more precious than the last.
+Each stretching on to eternity, while speeding by far too swiftly.
+Watching death’s approach could have been worse, but this not knowing when death would claim her held Kagome in frightful suspense.

-Such morbid thoughts strung through her mind in a single second, or two, when she impacted.
 With an oomph, she smacked into something unwieldy, yet softer than dirt.
 And warmth.
 Arms held her securely before shifting her, one supporting beneath her knees, the other going around her back.
 Kagome found herself cradled against a wide, solid chest.
 A heady scent infiltrated her nose.
-Intoxicating, one she recognized.
-A deep, masculine voice murmured through her mind, soothing and gentle.
+Intoxicating.
+One she recognized.
+A deep, masculine voice murmured through her mind, soothing.

 I have you, aijin.

-Her eyes flashed open, staring up at her savior.
+Her eyes sprang open, staring up at her savior.
 Her tormentor.
 “Sesshomaru.”

 He continued to speak to her telepathically.
 Intimately.
 You are safe.
 I would never allow any harm to come to you.

-Then, he nuzzled his nose against her cheek, and Kagome was foolish enough to take comfort in his tenderness.
-Her heart was beating too fast, fear drying her mouth at how close to death she’d come.
+His nose nuzzled against her cheek, and Kagome was foolish enough to take comfort in his tenderness.
+Her mouth was dry, her heart pounding with how close to death she’d come.
 How helpless she’d felt, unable to do anything to prevent it.

-Whenever you are in need, I will come.
+Whenever you are in need, I will come, Sesshomaru vowed.

-But Kagome knew it for the lie it was.
+Kagome knew it for the lie it was.
 They had a month together.
 Less even.
-Then she’d never see this inugami again.
-Why did that thought trouble her?
+Afterward, she’d never see this inugami again.
+Why did the thought trouble her?

 Will you?
-Her vulnerability manifested, and like a child, she reached for the comfort she sensed radiating from this powerful figure before her.
+Her vulnerability manifested, and like a child, she reached for the comfort she sensed radiating from this powerful figure who held her.
 He was strong.
-He would protect her.
+He would protect her from any threat.

 We are connected, you and I, bonded together closer than any conventional ties.

-His words should horrify her—and they did, but there was comfort in them, too.
-Suddenly, she didn’t feel so alone.
+Ignorant to her thoughts, Sesshomaru’s words disarmed her.
+They should horrify her—and they did, but there was comfort in them, too.
+They made her feel not so alone—and she was alone.
 Her home was gone, the villagers either dead or scattered, and her obaasan—

 Loneliness was an insidious disease, metastasizing slowly yet inexorably, seeking to consume her heart.
-Kagome had never been alone before, and she found herself clinging to this inugami, for a sense of security that she knew was insubstantial as smoke.
+Kagome had never been alone before, and—subconsciously—she found herself clinging to this inugami, to this sense of security that she knew was insubstantial as smoke.

-His head was descending.
+Sesshomaru’s head was descending.
 Ensnared by the softness in his eyes and the lies she told herself, Kagome tilted her head back in silent encouragement.
-The claiming was unlike what she remembered.
-It was no less consuming, but it was tender.
-When his tongue stroked along the seam of her mouth, she opened to him.
-Her response was shy but sure—until she tasted iron.
+This claiming was unlike before.
+Though no less consuming, this kiss was tender.
+When his tongue stroked along the seam of her mouth, she opened to him, shy but sure.
+Sesshomaru’s tongue staked a bold, slow claim, stroking along Kagome’s—when she tasted iron.

 Blood?